Jhuk Gaya Aasman

-Summary

-Sanjay (Rajendra Kumar) is in love with Priya (Saira Banu).
-They are painting rosy dreams of their life as husband and wife, until Priya learns that her father has been arrested.
-The duo decide that they will get married after Priya is able to bail out her father.
-Sanjay is happy, but destiny has other plans: Sanjay dies in a car crash.
-But after he is escorted by Yamdoot and handed over to Pradhan Sanchalak, Head co-ordinator of Death department (David) to heaven, he learns that his death was a mistake.

-The angel makes arrangements to send Sanjay back to earth, but his body has already been cremated.
-Then, the angel takes him to the house of Tarun Kumar, Sanjay's lookalike, who should have been originally killed instead of Sanjay.
-Tarun has been murdered just seconds before by his own brother (Prem Chopra).
-Sanjay learns that Tarun is a criminal and his brother wants to usurp his money.
-Now, it is up to Sanjay and his guardian to turn the tides and make up the loss.

 Plot

 Sanjay is a poor man making his living as a tourist guide in Darjeeling.
 He meets Priya Khanna, who has come from Calcutta.
 The duo fall in love.
 Everything is hunky dory for them, until Priya receives the news of her father's arrest.
 The duo decide to put their dreams on the hold until Priya's father is exonerated.
 Priya leaves, while Sanjay returns, hopeful and joyous.
-However, he dies in a car accident and is escorted by Hindu deity of death, Yamaraj for the retribution of his sins.
+However, he dies in a car accident and is escorted by Hindu deity of death, Yamaraj, for the retribution of his sins.

 It is revealed that Sanjay was never supposed to die.
 Yamaraj learns that he mistakenly killed Sanjay instead of his look alike, Tarun Kumar.
 As punishment, Yamaraj is tasked with sending Sanjay back to Earth.
 On Earth, Sanjay's body has already been cremated.
 Realizing that now Sanjay's soul has to be put in somebody else's body, Yamaraj takes him to Tarun's home.
 Unknown to them, Tarun has been shot in the back by his own brother mere seconds ago.
 Yamaraj retrieves the bullet and tells Sanjay to occupy Tarun's body.

 Priya succeeds in bailing out her father and learns from him that he was framed by Tarun.
 Meanwhile, Sanjay learns that Tarun was a criminal and correctly deduces that he was killed for his money.
 Tarun's errant ways have dissociated him from his grandmother, his only living relative.
 Sanjay decides to right Tarun's wrongs.
 Tarun's brother is shocked to see him alive, but Sanjay feigns ignorance.
 Tarun's secretary Rita is working for his brother secretly.
 Here, Priya comes back to exact revenge on Tarun, but is obviously stunned to see him.